Skip to content

 Create

-On the Guance workspace Management > Pipelines, click Create Pipeline.
+In the workspace Management > Pipelines, click Create Pipeline.

 Alternatively, you can create by clicking Pipelines in the menu directory entries for Metrics, Logs, User Analysis, APM, Infrastructure, Security Check.

-Note: After creating a Pipeline file, DataKit must be installed for it to take effect.
-DataKit periodically retrieves configured Pipeline files from the workspace, with a default time of 1 minute, which can be modified in conf.d/datakit.conf.
+After creating a Pipeline file, DataKit must be installed for it to take effect.
+DataKit will periodically retrieve configured Pipeline files from the workspace, with a default interval of 1 minute, which can be modified in conf.d/datakit.conf.

 [pipeline]